NiamhGillespie/Final-year-project/presentation/readme.md

 # Presentation

-Include your presentation slides here.
-You should include the slides in the original format you authored them in (e.g. PowerPoint, Keynote), *and* a `pdf` version of the slides.
-Any necessary videos, audio, images, figures, etc. should be present.
+This folder includes the project presentation slides both in the orignal format they were authored in (PowerPoint) and as a PDF.

+The presentation video is also included here.